Geodesic manifolds with a transitive subset of smooth biLipschitz maps: The case of maps coming from a Lie group action

 \subsection{Getting uniformly \bilip maps close to the identity}

 Remember that $G$ acts by diffeomorphisms on $G/H$.
-Suppose now that, for any two points of a \nbhd of the identity, there is an element of $G$, sending the first point to the second one, that is \bilip w.r.t.~the geodesic metric $d$.
-The following lemma tells us that, by staying enough close to the origin $[e]$ , we may assume that these elements of $G$ give maps which are uniformly \bilip and are $C^\infty$-close to the identity as much as we want.
+Suppose now that, for any two points in a \nbhd of the identity, there is an element of $G$, sending the first point to the second one, that is \bilip with respect to the geodesic metric $d$.
+The following lemma tells us that, by staying enough close to the origin $[e]$ , we may assume that these elements of $G$ give maps that are uniformly \bilip and are $C^\infty$-close to the identity as much as we want.
 Such argument is based on the Baire Category Theorem and has been used several times in the theory of homogenous compacta, e.g.~in \cite[Theorem 3.1]{MacManus} or \cite[Theorem 6.1]{Hohti}.

-{\lem Let $d$ be a geodesic metric on a homogeneous space $X=G/H$ inducing the usual topology.
+{\lem Let $d$ be a metric on a homogeneous space $X=G/H$ inducing the usual topology.
 Suppose $G$ is closed and embedded in $\Homeo(G/H)$.
 Let $U$ be a \cpt \nbhd of the origin $[e]\in G/H$ where the elements of $G$ that are \bilip with respect to the metric $d$, act transitively.
 Then there exists a constant $k$ such that, for any $\eps>0$, there exists a smaller \nbhd $U_\eps$ of the origin where the elements of $G$ that are $k$-\bilip with respect to both a fixed Riemannian metric on $X$ and the metric $d$ and are $\eps$ close to the identity with respect to a fixed $C^\infty$ distance, act transitively. }

-\proof Note that $G$ can be seen as a subset of Diff$(G/H)$.
-Since the action is smooth, the topology of $G$ is the same as that of any of those induced by any $C^\infty(G/H)$-distance\footnote{We recall that $f_n$ converges to $f$ in $C^\infty(X)$ if for any $p\in X$, for any charts $\phi, \psi$ at $p$ and $f(p)$ respectively, for any \cpt $K\subset \Real^n$ inside the domain of $\phi$ and any multi-index $\alpha\in \N^n$, we have that the associated seminorm goes to zero, i.e.,
+\proof The group $G$ can be seen as a subset of Diff$(G/H)$.
+Since the action is smooth, the topology of $G$ is the same as that of any of those induced by any $C^\infty(G/H)$-distance\footnote{We recall that $f_n$ converges to $f$ in $C^\infty(X)$ if, for any $p\in X$, for any charts $\phi$ and $\psi$ at $p$ and $f(p)$ respectively, for any \cpt $K\subset \Real^n$ inside the domain of $\phi$, and any multi-index $\alpha\in \N^n$, we have that the associated seminorm goes to zero, i.e.,

 In general, if $( \rho_n)_{n\in N}$ is a sequence of seminorms defining a (locally convex) topological vector space $E$, then